susannabottelli/python_trading_bot/project_diary.md

 ## PROGRESS TRACKING:
 * **8th June 2022 - First prototype**
 The program is not complete and the algorithm is not performing well yet.
+So far, the bot works according to its programmed paths.
+Machine learning algorithms are yet to be implemented.